LibraryCarpentry/lc-git/_episodes/01-what-is-git.md

 keypoints:
 - "Git and Github are not the same"
 ---

+### What is Version Control

+Version control is a name used for software which can help you record changes you make to the files in a directory on your computer.
+Version control software and tools (such as Git and Subversion/SVN) are often associated with software development.
+Increasingly though they can are being used for all kinds of files across research and academic collaborations.
+It is most useful when working with plain text files such as documents or computer code, but modern version control systems can be used to track changes in any type of file.

+At its most basic level, version control software helps us register and track sets of changes made to files on our computer.
+We can then reason about and share those changes with others.
+As we build up sets of changes over time, we begin to see some benefits.

+#### Benefits of using version control?

+* **Collaboration** - Version control allows us to define formalized ways we can work together and share writing and code.
+For example merging together sets of changes from different parties enables co-creation of documents and software across distributed teams.
+* **Versioning** - Having a robust and rigourous log of changes to a file, without renaming files (v1, v2, _final_copy)
+* **Rolling Back** - Version control allows us to quickly undo a set of changes.
+This can be useful when new writing or code introduces a problem elsewhere.
+* **Understanding** - Version control can help you understand how the code or writing came to be, who wrote or contributed particular parts and who you might ask to help understand it better.
+* **Backup** - While not meant to be a backup solution, using version control systems mean that your code and writing can be on multiple other computers.

+There are many more reasons to use version control, and we'll explore some of these in the Library context, but first lets learn a bit about a popular version control tool called Git.

 ### What is Git and GitHub?

 We often hear the terms **_Git_** and **_GitHub_** used interchangeably but they are slightly different things.